Wetooa/modern-tools-stuff/README.md

 # modern-tools-stuff

-a repo for all the cool stuff me and my friends think about to solve modern problems :)
+a repo for all the cool stuff me and my friends thought about to solve modern problems :)